 Archive and Library

 The library is currently estimated to hold 13,000 books.
+They include complete sets of Keston publications, including "Religion in Communist Lands" from 1973 to 1991 (when the journal was re-named "Religion State and Society), "Religion State and Society" from 1992 onwards (the journal was sold by Keston to Taylor & Francis in June 2006), and "Frontier" from 1987 until 2006 (when it ceased publication).
 Sampling indicates that languages of books are represented in the following proportions: English 50%, Russian 32%, German 8%, French 2%, Polish 2%, Italian 2%, other 4%.
 The library contains several hundred titles of eastern and western church publications and most major works by western scholars in Keston's area of specialisation.

 An exceptional area of richness of the library is religion in Russia including the collection of atheist and anti-religious books published in the Soviet Union, Russian publications on Orthodox theology and spirituality.
 While holdings on Russian and East European church history since the Second World War form the core of the library there are also a significant number of items in the area of religious persecution under non-European communist regimes.

 Books and most periodicals are included in the Baylor University Libraries' online catalogue.

 The institute is currently holding more than 100 journal titles.
 They include complete sets of Keston publications, including Religion in Communist Lands since 1973 (Religion, State and Society from 1992), Frontier since 1987.